ThorstenBr/A2USB/README.md

 * ... from Mark Aikens' [Apple II VGA project](https://github.com/markadev/AppleII-VGA/), and
 * ... from David Kuder's [A2analog project](https://github.com/V2RetroComputing/analog).
-* I was using a PCB design from [Ralle Palaveev](https://github.com/rallepalaveev/analog).
+* I was using Ralle Palaveev's [PCB design with DIP ICs](https://github.com/rallepalaveev/analog).

 Many thanks for the excellent work, which is a base for the A2USB firmware.